Sinlclair/callmeish.github.io/README.md

 5. Click "New pull request"
 6. Make sure your changes are in order
 7. Click "Create pull request" (Make sure base is "master")
-8. Type some comments (Do it cocksucker) to make a comment use <!-- ... -->
+8. Type some comments (Do it cocksucker, to make a comment use <!-- ...
+-->)
 9. Wait

 You're all fags